drdk/nwiretap/README.md

 }
 ```

-The measurements can then be obtained as JSON by calling the /nwiretap (this url is configurable) on your application:
+The measurements can then be obtained as JSON by acessing /nwiretap (this url is configurable) on your application:

 ```js
 [